North Kosovo: Demographics

-North Kosovo consists of four municipalities, Leposavić, Zvečan, Zubin Potok and North Mitrovica.
-It covers 1,007 km² (389 sq. mi.), or 9.97% of Kosovo's land area.
+North Kosovo consists of four municipalities, Leposavić, Zvečan, Zubin Potok, and North Mitrovica.
+It covers 1,007 km2 (389 sq. mi.), or 9.97% of Kosovo's land area.
 Owing to its border with Serbia proper, North Kosovo is not, strictly speaking, a "Serb enclave" or "Serb exclave".

 Before the Kosovo War, the area was predominantly inhabited by Serbs, with a substantial Kosovo Albanians minority and smaller populations of Bosniaks and Roma.
 The 1991 census recorded 50,500 people in the municipalities of Leposavić, Zvečan and Zubin Potok, of whom the vast majority were Serbs, with a small number of Albanians, and other smaller minorities, though the Statistical Office of Kosovo regards the accuracy of this census as "questionable" given that most Albanians boycotted it.
 The population of the Mitrovica municipality was predominantly Albanian, with the town itself and two of the nearby villages being ethnically mixed.

 Mitrovica was split between Serbs and Albanians at the end of the war, with the Ibar River marking the dividing line.
 North Mitrovica, which is now home to approximately 22,500 Serbs and 7,000 members of other ethnic groups, is recognized since 2013 as a separate municipality by the Government of Kosovo.

 In 2018, the Organization for Security and Co-operation in Europe estimated that the population of Leposavić, Zvečan, Zubin Potok and North Mitrovica stands at 48,500 inhabitants.
 Of these, around 42,500 (87%) are Serbs, 5,000 (10%) Albanians, 1,000 (3%) Bosniaks and others.

-These estimations indicate that more than 60% of all Kosovo's Serbs live in North Kosovo.
-A special bus service operates in parts of North Kosovo to facilitate the movement of non-Serb residents around the territory.
-The bus operates with an accompanying security presence to ensure the safety of the passengers and permits those residents to more safely enter and leave the North Kosovo area.